 Limited square footage doesn't have to mean limited potential.
-With strategic design choices, even a 40-square-foot bathroom can feel open, functional, and surprisingly luxurious.
+With smart design choices, even a 40-square-foot bathroom can feel open, functional, and surprisingly comfortable.

-Small bathrooms are actually design opportunities in disguise.
+In my experience, small bathrooms are actually design opportunities in disguise.
 Every decision carries weight, every inch matters, and when you get it right, the transformation is dramatic.
-This guide walks you through 15 proven strategies to maximize space, improve flow, and create a bathroom that feels twice its actual size.
+This guide walks you through 15 practical ideas to make the most of the space and create a bathroom that feels twice its actual size.

 - Light colors, oversized mirrors, and strategic lighting expand perceived space